gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 title: Validating plugin options
 ---

-To help users [configure plugins](/docs/configuring-usage-with-plugin-options/) correctly, they can optionally define a schema to enforce data types for each option.
+To help users [configure plugins](/docs/configuring-usage-with-plugin-options/) correctly, a plugin can optionally define a schema to enforce a type for each option.
 When users of the plugin pass configuration options, Gatsby will validate that the options match the schema.

 ## How to define an options schema